ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 At least one Local Endpoint MUST be specified if the Preconnection is used to Listen() for incoming Connections, but the list of Local Endpoints MAY be empty if the Preconnection is used to Initiate() connections.
-If no Local Endpoint is specified, the Transport System will assign an ephemeral local port to the Connection on the appropriate interface(s).
+If no Local Endpoint is specified, the Transport Services system will assign an ephemeral local port to the Connection on the appropriate interface(s).
 At least one Remote Endpoint MUST be specified if the Preconnection is used to Initiate() Connections, but the list of Remote Endpoints MAY be empty if